taikedz/oggcamp.github.io/tickets/index.md

 While you don't *have* to have a ticket to come to OggCamp, registering helps us to know how many people to expect and provide you with a better experience.

 * £15 is only a **suggested** amount.
-* Tickets are available on a "pay what you can" basis.
-You can absolutely put 0 in the amount box if that's what you can afford.
+* You can absolutely put 0 in the amount box if that's what you can afford.
 * Alternatively, if you would like to make a larger payment to help cover costs we certainly won't argue :)

 <!-- place this where you want the widget to appear -->